javierbyte/basic-stl-generator/README.md

 #### Exports

-`STLCube(x, y, z)`
+`STLCube(x = 0, y = 0, z = 0, size = 10)`

 Returns a CUBE STL source for a cube using 12 triangular faces.
+X, Y, Z are the 3d coordinates.

 ## More info.